Akanksh12/classes-auto-joiner/README.md

 # pip command(open in the same folder as other stuff): pip install -r requirements.txt

 # executable link(no need of python installed): https://drive.google.com/file/d/1t-dpVjd7S7R0v5YFQPkF-BgYJ-axdTbt/view?usp=sharing
-Note: classes joiner.txt has to be there with your own info, when using the executable please wait for the program to load as it uses alot of dependencies
+Note: classes joiner.txt has to be there with your own info, after clicking on download please click on download again.
+When using the executable, please wait for the program to load as it uses alot of dependencies

 # happy online classes! :D